Kombustor/hacs-vacuum-automator/docs/user/GETTING_STARTED.md

 ## Prerequisites

-- Home Assistant 2025.7.0 or newer
+- Home Assistant 2026.4.0 or newer
-- HACS (Home Assistant Community Store) installed
+- HACS (Home Assistant Community Store) 2.0.5 or newer
-- Network connectivity to [external service/device]
+- A vacuum entity that supports the `vacuum.clean_area` service (e.g. Roborock, Dreame, etc.)
+- Optional: binary sensors for doors and windows, a `notify` entity

 ## Installation

 ### Via HACS (Recommended)

+The easiest way is the one-click button from the [README](../README.md).
+Alternatively:

 1. Open HACS in your Home Assistant instance
 2. Go to "Integrations"